oracle-devrel/oracle-ai-for-sustainable-dev/Osd-Full-Stack-RagChatBot/FullStack-Rag-Chatbot/README.md

 * How-to add Cohere reranker to the chain
 * How to integrate OCI GenAI Service with LangChain
 * How to define the LangChain
+* How to use the Oracle vector Db capabilities
+* How to use in-memory database capability

 ## Oracle BOT
-Using the script [run_oracle_bot.sh](./run_oracle_bot.sh) you can launch a simple ChatBot that showcase Oracle GenAI service.
+Using the script [run_oracle_bot_exp.sh](./run_oracle_bot_exp.sh) you can launch a simple ChatBot that showcase Oracle GenAI service.
 The demo is based on docs from Oracle Database pdf documentation.

 You need to put in the local directory:
+* Trobleshooting.pdf
+* globally-distributed-autonomous-database.pdf
+* Oracle True cache.pdf
+* oracle-database-23c.pdf
-* oracle-database-23c-new-features-guide.pdf
+* oracle-globally-distributed-database-guide.pdf
-* database-concepts.pdf
+* sharding-adg-addshard-cookbook-3610618.pdf

 You can add more pdf.
 Edit [config_rag.py](./config_rag.py)